 Yes, see below for lots of fun flavors of cookie cups!

-You can easily make this recipe dairy-free by using plant-based butter and dairy-free chocolate like Enjoy Life.
+You can make this recipe dairy-free using plant-based butter and dairy-free chocolate like Enjoy Life.

 More Gluten Free Cookie Recipes:

 Use any of these gluten free cookie recipes to make cookie cups!

 - Gluten Free Iced Pumpkin Cookies – These are fun to make in the fall!

 *As an Amazon Associate, I earn a small commission from qualifying purchases.